StuartsProjects/GPSTutorial/GPS performance comparisons/Readme.md

 **GPSs 5,6 and 7** below are typical types for high altitude balloon (HAB) tracking, all 3 have a high altitude mode allowing operation above 18,000M

+At the end of the report there are test results for the Quectel L76, this GPS is similar to the L70 but with the addition of multi GNSS support for GPS, GLONASS, BeiDou, Galileo and QZSS.

 ![Picture 1](Pictures/GPS2A.jpg)